stephenfletchtek/CV/README.md

 ## Skills

 #### Iterative design / Test Driven Development
-I have extensive experience with x-ray hardware iterative design and test driven developent.I used this experience to dramatically improve the reliability and performance of an x-ray source with a cycle of tests and design interations.
+I have extensive experience with x-ray hardware iterative design and test driven developent.
+I used this experience to dramatically improve the reliability and performance of an x-ray source with a cycle of tests and design interations.

 * Existing x-ray source performance did not meet customer expectations for performance and durabiliity
 * Defined expectations and designed tests to measure performance against expectations